mentesniker/Maxcut-solver/README.md

 # Maxcut-solver
-QAOA implementation to solve max-cut.
+QAOA implementation to approximate a solution for the max-cut problem using nature inspired metaheuristics.

+This project was part of the [QOSF Mentorship program](https://qosf.org/qc_mentorship/).